chdhatri/CarND-Vehicle-Detection_P4/README.md

  ![png][./images/process_framse.png]
 ---
-The final implementation performs very well, identifying the near-field vehicles in each of the images with no false positives.
+The final implementation performs very well, identifying the cars in each of the frames with no false positives.

 The original classifier used HOG features alone and achieved a test accuracy of 96.28%.
 I added spatial and color features to the original hog features and changed the channel to YUV channels whihc increased the accuracy to 98.40%,with a cost of increase in execution time.
 However, changing the pixels_per_cell parameter from 8 to 16 produced a roughly ten-fold increase in execution speed with minimal cost to accuracy.